 G2 Badges: Where They Come From

 Those "G2 Leader" or "G2 High Performer" badges seen on software websites come from Grid report placements and specialized Index reports.
+For the full breakdown of badge types, requirements, and costs, see our G2 badges guide.
 G2 publishes focused Index reports measuring specific aspects like:

 - Usability Index: How easy the software is to use